trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 For example, currently the refutation period lasts 120,960 blocks on Mainnet.
 Mainnet has 10 seconds between blocks as of the Paris protocol upgrade, which means that the refutation period lasts 2 weeks.
 Ghostnet has 5 seconds between blocks but its refutation period is twice as many blocks, so its refutation period is also two weeks long.

+However, the refutation period for a specific commitment can vary if it is uncemented when a protocol upgrade changes the block times.

+When the time between blocks changes, the protocol adjusts the number of blocks in the refutation period to keep the refutation period at the same real-world length.
+It uses this new number of blocks to determine whether commitments can be cemented.

+For this reason, if the block time gets shorter during the commitment's refutation period, the number of blocks that must pass before cementing a commitment increases.
+Therefore, commitments that are not cemented when the number of blocks changes must wait slightly longer before they can be cemented.

+This variation affects only commitments that are not cemented when the layer 1 protocol upgrade happens.
+The delay is based on how much the block times changed and on how close a commitment is to being cemented when the number of blocks in the refutation period changes.
+For example, if the block time was reduced by 20%, the maximum addition to a commitment's refutation period is 20% of 14 days, which is about 3 extra days.
+Commitments that are made shortly before the block time changes have the longest change to their refutation periods, while commitments that were close to being cemented have a very small change.

 ### Triggering outbox messages